 When Will I See My Final Results?

 You should see your final results straight after your surgery but allow up to 5 months after surgery before you are considered fully recovered.
 Remember, your body has been through a lot.
-Your incision scars may still be red, but by this point your swelling should be completely gone so you know the true new size, and your breasts should have dropped and settled into position.
+Your incision scars may still be red, but by this point, your swelling should be completely gone so you know the true new size, and your breasts should have dropped and settled into position.
 You will notice improvement each month up until about the eighth month.

 Will I lose nipple sensation?

-There is very little evidence to associate any particular incision with more or less risk of losing sensation of your nipples.
+There is very little evidence to associate any particular incision with more or less risk of losing the sensation of your nipples.
 Most plastic surgeons agree that loss of sensation has a lot more to do with surgical technique.

 Also, remember that there is no best incision.
 A very well healed incision in any location is better than a poor incision.
 Which incision is least noticeable is another variable that depends on how it has healed, what you are wearing, etc. Our plastic surgeon will give your choices.